All Products

 topology.kubernetes.io/region: cn-shanghai

-If the output contains Annotation alibabacloud.com/instance-id: acs-uf6008giwgjxlvn*****, the pod is an ACS pod instance.
+The annotation alibabacloud.com/instance-id: acs-uf6008giwgjxlvn***** confirms the pod is running as an ACS instance.

-alibabacloud.com/gpu-model-series: GN8IS # The GPU model.
-Replace this with the actual model.
+alibabacloud.com/gpu-model-series: GN8IS # GPU model.
+Replace with your actual model.

 apiVersion: apps/v1